Skip to Main Content

 Tip:

 Personal essays are another major part of your college application.
 Admissions committees read your essays to get a deeper sense of who you are as a person.
-Plus, they give insight into your writing skills and capacity to reflect on and draw meaning from your experiences.
+Plus, they give insight into your writing skills and ability to reflect on and draw meaning from your experiences.

 If you use the Common Application to apply for college, you can choose from several essay prompts.
 Here are a few examples of Common App essay prompts:

-1. Some students have a background, identity, interest or talent that is so meaningful they believe their application would be incomplete without it.
+• Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

-3. Reflect on a time when you questioned or challenged a belief or idea.
+• Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

-4. Standardized test scores
+4. Send standardized test scores

 Both the SAT and ACT allow you to send your scores to up to four colleges at no cost.
 Additional reports cost $14 for the SAT and $18.50 for the ACT, unless you qualify for a fee waiver.

 Many students take the SAT and ACT more than once to achieve their target scores.
-If you take the SAT for the first time in your junior year, for instance, you could retake it again over the summer or in the fall of senior year if you're not satisfied with your scores.
+If you take the SAT for the first time in your junior year, for instance, you could retake it again over the summer or in the fall of your senior year if you're not satisfied with your scores.

-5. A completed FAFSA
+5. Complete the FAFSA

 As you prepare your college applications, don't forget to submit the Free Application for Federal Student Aid (FAFSA).
-This free form puts you in the running for financial aid, which may include grants, work-study opportunities and federal student loans.
+This free form puts you in the running for financial aid, which may include grants, work-study opportunities, and federal student loans.

 Colleges rely on your FAFSA to put together your financial aid package and provide an award offer if you get accepted.

-How to submit your applications
+How to submit your college applications

 The Common App